 Campaign for Working Families, a nonprofit that operates under the federal Volunteer Income Tax Assistance program, provides free tax preparation and filing for families at the Karabots Center.
 The goal is for families to maximize federal and state tax credits, including the Earned Income Tax Credit (EITC) and child credits, to receive the full tax refund they are entitled to.

-Food Connect's technology helps food rescue and hunger relief efforts in real time so surplus food can get to where it needs to go.
-They leverage smart technology to pool resources and make deliveries efficient.
+Food Connect's smart technology helps food rescue and hunger relief efforts in real time so surplus food can get to where it needs to go by pooling resources and making deliveries efficient.
+Food Connect is the delivery partner for Food Pharmacy 2.0.

 The Enterprise Center (TEC)

 Uplift Center for Grieving Children offers free programming for grieving children and their caregivers.
-As part of Healthier Together’s Growing Resilience in Teens (GRIT) program, Uplift Center for Grieving Children runs peer-support groups for adolescents experiencing grief and loss.
+As part of Healthier Together’s Growing Resilience in Teens (GRIT) program, Uplift peer-support groups for adolescents experiencing grief and loss.
 In addition, a separate caregiver group is offered to support the adult(s) as they care for youth who are grieving.

 Child Guidance Resource Centers

-Child Guidance Resource Centers (CGRC) is largest provider of children's mental health services in the greater Philadelphia area.
-As part of Growing Resilience in Teens (GRIT), Child Guidance Resource Centers (CGRC) runs group therapy for adolescents who have experienced trauma.
+Child Guidance Resource Centers (CGRC) is the largest provider of children's mental health services in the greater Philadelphia area.
+As part of Growing Resilience in Teens (GRIT), CGRC runs group therapy for adolescents who have experienced trauma.

 Center for Violence Prevention